Back to Articles

 Prompt Injection Attacks

 The UK National Cyber Security Centre (NCSC) has issued specific guidance, noting there is currently no foolproof defence against sophisticated attacks.
-This doesn't mean chatbots shouldn't be deployed, but they need security as a primary consideration.
+This does not mean chatbots should not be deployed, but they need security as a primary consideration.
+Defence in depth is the recommended approach: combining input validation, output filtering, privilege restriction, and human oversight to create multiple barriers that an attacker would need to breach simultaneously.

 Shadow AI: The Invisible Risk

 Critically, banning AI outright is not effective.
 Prohibition drives usage underground, making it less visible and more dangerous.
-The best approach is providing approved, secure alternatives that meet employees' productivity needs while maintaining controls.
+The best approach is providing approved, secure alternatives that meet employees productivity needs while maintaining controls.
+Organisations that deploy enterprise-grade AI tools with appropriate data handling agreements find that shadow AI usage drops dramatically — employees naturally gravitate toward the approved option when it is convenient, capable, and readily available.
+The key is making the secure path the easy path, not the burdensome one.

 Model Poisoning and Supply Chain Risks